fpetrot/128-test/README.md

 # 128-test
 Some unit and functional tests for 128-bit (and 64 and 32) riscv

-‘unit’ contains a test generator for 128-bit shifts
+‘unit’ contains test generators for various instructions, in particular 128-bit shifts